2SO2(g) + O2(g) → 2SO3. In the reaction above, the s...

 Heat change = heat of product - heat of reactants = -792 - (-594) = -198kj mol-

-The reactivity of fluorine is due to? ...
+The high solubility of ethanol in water is due to its ...